Vpirm9/Internship_in_physics_SU/Diary.md

 ## 18.11.2021
 - I rebooted the printer and the error went away.
 I started printing the absorber.
 - I tried to get python code to work, first on my Win10 machine, then also on Mac in the lab.
 I get  "ImportError: cadquery was unable to determine freecad library path" error constantly.

+## 19.11.2021
+- The print was finished, Therefore I started with cleaning.
+I did 15 min washing and 60 min curing at 60 degrees.
+- Small warp was observed in the printed absorber.
+- I collected the delivery of IPA.
+- I removed the used IPA from the Formlabs washer and put in in the prewash tank.
+- I checked the python code with help of Alex A.
+- We get it to work on Mac, and generated some Gosper curve absorbers.
+- The code still doesnt run on win machine.

+## 23.11.2021
+- Collected delivery of new resin.
+- I investigated the previous print of the absorber and found out some errors in the print, which can be coused by deformation in the printer silicone film.
+Deformation was most likely coused by the fallen support, which wass presssed into film by laser head and build plate.
+So part of the film in this try is useless for serious prints.
+- I generated some designs with different parameters and printed two of them, one with Gasper curve and one with Hilbert curve printed vertically.